saintybalboa/react-demo/docs/tutorial/1-setup.md

 ## Local development
-Each time we make a change to the codebase we need to build and a refresh the webpage, which can be very time consuming for local development.

 ### Backend development
 Use nodemon to restart the application server each time a change is made to the code.